Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/performance_tests.md

 ## Plots Used to Assess Performance
 <center>
-<br>The performance of GridMet was observed to be 93.3% (28/30) correct cell field detections.
-The cells that had incorrect detections were n4 and n35.
+<br>The performance of GridMet was observed to be 90% correct cell field detections, and 3 cells had small issues.
+Those issues only create small to very small effects on results.
+The cells that had detection issues were n4, n11, and n35.
 The plots can be clicked on to open each one as its full sized image.
 <br>Note: the plots below are in the units of pixels that have not been converted to centimeters.
 For instance, in some plots, 32 pixels can represent 100 cm on the y-axis and also the x-axis.
 <br><br>Cell N1; Field Detection Correct
 <a href='https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n1.jpg?raw=true'><img src="https://github.com/Hippocampome-Org/hco_dev_docs/blob/master/media/performance_tests/n1.jpg?raw=true"  width="700"></a>